Azure/service-fabric-rs/crates/fabric/pal/README.md

 # pal (Platform Abstraction Layer)
-This crate provides a single shared library for linux environment.
+This crate fills windows api needed for windows-rs to work in linux environment.
 It contains bare minimum WIN32 API substitute on linux to make windows-rs crate COM support working.
 Service Fabric Rust app and test all requires this pal shared library to work.
-So make sure the rust executable can load this lib, i.e. this lib is in `LD_LIBRARY_PATH`.
+This crate is forced to be linked with fabric_base crate.

+Originally this crate is a shared lib, but it is a rlib now to avoid dynamic loading and packaging.